judexzhu/knowledgebase/server-hp-proliant-bl460cg9.md

  * Single-width half-height blade (up to 16 per chassis)
  * Nodes are dual-socket Xeon E5-2600v3; supports 1 or 2 CPUs (max 145W)
  * Blades come with or without RAID card; with RAID card supports up to 2 x 2.5" disks
- * Two onboard 10Gb ports (can run at 1Gb if a 1Gb switch is installed in chassis)
+ * Two onboard 10Gb ports (will run at 1Gb if a 1Gb switch is installed in chassis)
- * Has two PCI mez slots, which can take DP 10Gb or Infiniband cards
+ * Has two PCI mez slots, which can take DP 10Gb, FC, SAS or Infiniband cards
  * 16 DIMM slots; requires 1 DIMM to boot; max of 512GB RAM (16 x 32GB); slots 8-16 require CPU2 to be installed; DIMM slot enumeration printed on chassis lid underside and matches PCB printing.
 135W/145W CPU support reduces number of DIMMs from 16 to 12.
  * Ships with iLO by default (can take iLO software license upgrades)